alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

   `__overload$N` name the Simplifier emits and therefore the runtime export it binds to, natives included.
 Reordering an `overload` block silently rebinds every Overload in it.
+- **A named Union is only NAMED.** `type Number = Integer | Rational |
+  Irrational` gives the Union a name, and Hovers, Inlay Hints and Diagnostics print it — `Number`, not the three members spelled out.
+Assignability ignores the name entirely: anything that unifies with the members is a `Number`, whether or not it was written as one, and two Unions of the same members are the same Type under different names.
+So a Union alias is worth adding for the reading and is never worth adding for the checking.
 - **Wrap Documentation lines only where the text should wrap.** The lines of a `§§` block are joined with a newline, so re-flowing a description to fit the margin changes the string an Editor renders.